-London Festival Opera has received critical acclaim for performances in many major theatres and Festivals in the UK and overseas including Richmond Theatre, Buxton Opera House, New Theatre Oxford, Congress Theatre Eastbourne, Brighton Theatre Royal, La Fenice Opera House in Venice, Lee Shau Kee Grand Hall Hong Kong and at the Salisbury, Windsor, and Barbados International Festivals.
-We will be performing for the first time in New Delhi in 2018.
+London Festival Opera is a leading international touring opera company and has received critical acclaim for performances in many major theatres and Festivals in the UK and overseas including Richmond Theatre, Buxton Opera House, New Theatre Oxford, Congress Theatre Eastbourne, Brighton Theatre Royal, La Fenice Opera House in Venice, Lee Shau Kee Grand Hall Hong Kong and at the Salisbury Festival and Windsor Festival in the UK and at the Harare International Festival of the Arts, and the Barbados Festivals.

-A Night at the Opera is a series of thrilling, accessible programmes for the connoisseur and newcomer alike.
-We have developed a unique style combining fabulous music, stylish presentation, introductions with a light touch by Philip Blake-Jones and programmes both entertaining and appealingly informative.
-Singers from the major companies, elegant settings, sumptuous costumes accompanied by an ensemble of the UK’s finest players produce a wonderful evening of drama, passion and humour.
-Please see the link on the Diary page for details of public performances and call Philip Blake-Jones if you are planning an opera performance in a Theatre or for a Festival.
+A Night at the Opera is a series of thrilling, accessible programmes for the opera connoisseur and newcomer alike.
+We have developed a unique style combining fabulous music, stylish presentation, spoken introductions with a light touch, and programmes both entertaining and informative.
+Singers from the major opera companies, elegant settings, sumptuous costumes accompanied by an ensemble of the UK’s finest players produce a wonderful evening of drama, passion and humour.
+Please see the link on the Diary page for details of public performances and call Philip Blake-Jones if you are planning an opera performance in a Theatre or for a Festival on 07802 183847

 London Festival Opera’s A Night at the Opera has appeared to critical acclaim in venues across the country including Buxton Opera House, Malvern Theatre, The Congress Theatre Eastbourne, New Theatre Oxford, Cliffs Pavilion Southend, Jersey Opera House, Gala Theatre Durham and at the Windsor and Salisbury International Festivals, to name but a few.